JuliaGeometry/DelaunayTriangulation.jl/docs/src/triangulations/constrained.md

 ## Domain with interior holes

-Now let us consider a domani with interior holes.
+Now let us consider a domain with interior holes.
 In this case, the outer boundary should be given counter-clockwise, while the interiors should be clockwise.
 Additionally, each curve should be given as if it were split into segments, even if there is only a single segment.

 ```julia
 using DelaunayTriangulation, CairoMakie